iamshuvra/A-Deep-Learning-Framework-to-Reconstruct-Face-under-Mask/README.md

-Dataset for this paper: https://data.mendeley.com/datasets/zvr4jwvcrc/2
+Dataset for this paper: [Google Drive](https://drive.google.com/drive/folders/1RAcxpuBsmj8muouTK3NxlhAdcYvYTPT5) [Mendeley](https://data.mendeley.com/datasets/zvr4jwvcrc/2)

 We have used the Labelme software to create our dataset.
 You will find the mask segmentation dataset in the above link.
 Here is one example: